Here are the answers to some of the most Frequently Asked Questions our firm receives.

 Q. Do you work with Start-up Companies?

 A. Yes!
 Many of our clients are just starting in business.
 We will lead you through the necessary governmental forms.
-Through our networking, we can also assist in finding you other necessary professionals to deal with (lawyers, mortgage brokers, etc.).
+Through our networking, we can also assist you in finding other necessary professionals for your venture business (lawyers, mortgage brokers, etc.).

 Q. I want to start a new business.
 Can you tell me which type of business I should form?